 I try to have a slow walk every other day and bike one or two times per week.
-I also enjoy reading printed books and newspapers, using slow journalism‘s approach, and attending art exhibitions.
+I also enjoy reading printed books and newspapers, using a slow journalism approach, and attending art exhibitions.

 “Get some fresh air, and go outdoors to run, walk and exercise.
 Move your muscles and get your blood pumping.
 Do so without bringing your phone along — just enjoy the symphony of nature ringing in your ears.